dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.78
+Ultimate Whitecream addon update	Version 1.1.79

-Added: Broken labels
+Fixed: Cam4

-Fixed: HQPorner
+Fixed: Camsoda

-Fixed: Pornsland
+Fixed: sxyprn(YourPorn)

-Partly Fixed: K18.co
+Improved: DaftSex

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12